harness/developer-hub/docs/continuous-delivery/get-started/cd-tutorials/ownapp.md

 import ARMCLI from '/docs/platform/shared/cli/arm.md';
 import AMDCLI from '/docs/platform/shared/cli/amd.md';

-_**This tutorial is a continuation of the Kubernetes Manifest tutorial.
-In the previous tutorial, we guided you through creating a sample pipeline using the Guestbook sample app.
-In this tutorial, we'll walk you through deploying your own microservice app with the Harness CD pipeline or GitOps workflow.**_
+This tutorial is a continuation of the [Kubernetes Manifest tutorial](./manifest).
+In that tutorial, we guided you through creating a sample pipeline using the Guestbook sample app.
+In this tutorial, we'll walk you through deploying your own microservice app with the Harness CD pipeline or GitOps workflow.

 **Sock Shop**, developed by Weaveworks, serves as a polyglot architectural pattern to showcase microservices-based deployments.
 This application suite integrates a range of technologies, such as SpringBoot, Go, REDIS, MYSQL, MongoDB, among others.
 We've chosen the Sock Shop as our demonstration app for the deployment process in Harness.